joaquimatheus/landpage_joaquimatheus/README.md

 You need set the environment variables to connect the database in the **app**.
 This app uses *dontenv* for this

+**Attention!**
+you should never commit your .env variables if this happens anyone can view your .env variables in your git repository.
+Your .env variables have user, password, host, and name of the database and other sensitive things then anyone can hack your database and other things have in .env

+If you commit the .env file you should delete all commits ahead that have .env because these commits wil have the .env file

+The malicious person can just open that one commit that has a .env file

 1. Rename .env-sample to .env
 ``` bash